-Federal employees faced with removal possess the ability to resign prior to the effective date of the removal action.
-Employees otherwise eligible for retirement maintain the ability to retire prior to and after the effective date of removal or even after.
+In Lieu Of removals may seem simple.
+However, they can quickly get complicated.
+Federal employees facing removal indisputably possess the ability to resign prior to the effective date of the removal action.
+Employees otherwise eligible for retirement maintain the ability to retire prior to, and after, the effective date of removal or even afterwards.
 While these options can be tricky to both navigate and execute, they nevertheless provide options for the employee, when there seem to be no options.
-However, there are certain implications to be considered and in nearly all elections, they are irrevocable and permanent.
+Also, there are certain implications to be considered and in nearly all elections, they are irrevocable and permanent.